17 Easy Onigiri Recipes (No Nori Seaweed!)

 Anchovy onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Drain the oil from the anchovies and cut five pieces of anchovies (20g) into small pieces or make them into a paste.
+HOW TO PREPARE: Drain the oil from the anchovies and cut five pieces of anchovies into small pieces or make them into a paste.
 Tear nori seaweed into small pieces.
 Add anchovies and nori seaweed to your rice and mix.

 Koya dofu onigiri without nori seaweed on a plate with ingredients.

-How to prepare: Finely chop eggplant (or other vegetables) and Koya tofu, add equal amounts of water, sugar, soy sauce, and mirin, and boil until thickened.
-Cool down, add 3 tbsp to your rice, and mix.
+HOW TO PREPARE: Finely chop eggplant (or other vegetables) and koya dofu, add equal amounts of water, sugar, soy sauce, and mirin, and boil until thickened.
+Cool down, add 3 tablespoons to your rice, and mix.

 Koya Dofu